brooklynjs/brooklynjs.github.io/speakers.md

 We welcome & encourage _everyone_ to submit a talk!
 Whether you have been writing JavaScript for 20 years or few days, experienced or 1st time speaker*, we want to hear what you are excited about.

-*Our speaker alumni includes Jenna Zeigen (@zeigenvector), Drew Petersen (@KirbySaysHi), Sarah Saltrick Meyer (@meyerini), Byron Hulcher (@hypirlink) & many more who gave their first talk at BrooklynJS, then started speaking at different meetups and conferences.
-BrooklynJS is very first time speaker friendly!*
+_*Our speaker alumni includes Jenna Zeigen (@zeigenvector), Drew Petersen (@KirbySaysHi), Sarah Saltrick Meyer (@meyerini), Byron Hulcher (@hypirlink) & many more who gave their first talk at BrooklynJS, then started speaking at different meetups and conferences.
+BrooklynJS is very first time speaker friendly!_

 ## How do I submit a talk?
-If you'd like to submit a talk, visit the our site GitHub repository and [create a new issue](https://github.com/brooklynjs/brooklynjs.github.io/issues/new) using the template.
+Visit the our site GitHub repository and [create a new issue](https://github.com/brooklynjs/brooklynjs.github.io/issues/new) using the template.
 Make sure to pick up to 3 months that work for you!

 ## What would be a good talk topic?
 We accept a variety of technical and non-technical talks and the audience has varying technical backgrounds and interests.